Filter by Subcategory

 Learn to turn!
 This class will be an introduction to using the lathe - a machine used for shaping all manner of cylindrical forms (think bowls, vases, furniture legs, even pens!).

-In this one-day class, you will learn about the tools directly associated with the lathe and their primary uses as well as the basics of turning techniques that can be explored to no end with further practice.
+Over the course of four weeks, you will learn about the tools directly associated with the lathe and their primary uses.
+From practicing spindle turning to learning how to make bowls, we will learn the two major turning techniques that can be explored to no end with further practice.
 This class will be as hands on as any class can, wasting no time before getting students turning with tool in hand (don’t worry, we’ll go over safety basics too).
+Beyond the basics we will practice, practice, practice.
 You will not want to turn your machines off!

 This class has no prerequisites and is open to beginners and seasoned woodworkers alike, but our Wood Studio has some safety basics before anyone is allowed to join in the fun (failure to meet these requirements will result in not being granted access to the equipment):